 Hamster Research Report is a silly 4-koma manga about the author’s experiences of handling hamsters.
 It offers fun stories about their various hamster buddies and also offers advice on how you can keep hamsters yourself.

 I have had various hamsters for years and it was absolutely delightful to read about the writer’s silly furballs.
 It’s very relatable and still thought me a few things I didn’t know about these creatures.

 I do recommend it for seasoned hamster owners only, because it’s better enjoyed for its loving stories than used as an actual education tool.

 Hanakaku – The Last Girl Standing

-Ando joins her savior’s gym and starts training to improve her confidence and eventually compete in actual matches.
+Ando joins her savior’s gym and starts training.
+Initially just as a way to improve her confidence, but Ando does eventually get interested in competitive fighting as well.
 Hanakaku offers exactly what I want out of a sports manga: the art is impactful and energetic, the characters passionate, and it has compelling villains for Ando and her friends to overcome.
 Watching these girls fight each other for titles, fame, and self-accomplishment was a great experience.

 Manga like this are exactly the reason I started doing these mini-review series.
 If you enjoy MMA or, like myself, want to step outside your comfort zone from time to time, then do give this one a go.

 We are going to need to turn this batch into a 2-parter, but let’s end this one on a bit of contrast with another sports manga.
 Hand’s is about a fiery young boy whose father is piling up insurmountable debt.
 One day, Yakuza goons show up to collect their money, but dear, old dad is nowhere to be found and the boy has to flee his home.